 Conclusions

-The goal of this study was to examine a hurricane nature run (NRH1) simulation to look for signals of the TC diurnal cycle (TCDC) in the model, characterize these signals in time and space, and identify possible mechanisms associated with its evolution.
-This element of the TCDC research finds a marked radially propagating diurnal signal in a simulated TC that becomes robust when the storm reaches category 2 intensity (≥43 m s-1), is embedded in a low vertical wind shear environment (≤7.5 m s-1), and is sufficiently removed from land (≥300 km).
-When these thresholds described in section 2.2.1 are satisfied, various diurnal signals in thermodynamics, static stability, winds, and precipitation become apparent in and around the storm environment.
+The goal of this study was to examine a hurricane nature run (NRH1) simulation to look for signals of the TC diurnal cycle (TCDC) in the model and characterize these signals in time and space.
+This work finds a marked radially propagating diurnal signal in a simulated TC that becomes robust when the storm reaches category 2 intensity (≥43 m s-1), is embedded in a low vertical wind shear environment (≤7.5 m s-1), and is sufficiently removed from land (≥300 km).
+When these thresholds described by Dunion et al. (2014) are satisfied, various diurnal signals in thermodynamics, static stability, winds, and precipitation become apparent in and around the storm environment.
 Details of these signals are discussed in the context of both time and space and may be applicable to other simulated TCs where the employed model includes a solar cycle and the simulated storm satisfies the aforementioned conditions.
-Additionally, complex interactions between shortwave and longwave radiation in the region of the TC inner core and near environment (e.g. R=50-350 km) cause marked diurnal fluctuations in static stability that promote convection at certain times of day, which may favor the formation of convectively active TC diurnal pulses each day.
-Figure 4.32 presents a schematic that summarizes diurnal background states for parameters of radiation, thermodynamics, kinematics, and precipitation that were discussed in this chapter.
+Figure 26 presents a schematic that summarizes diurnal background states for parameters of radiation, thermodynamics, kinematics, and precipitation that were discussed in this chapter.
 This schematic highlights relative diurnal trends of these parameters at various levels in the evening to early morning hours when the TCDC and TC diurnal pulses are first beginning to evolve versus the mid-morning to afternoon hours, when TC diurnal pulses have propagated several hundred kilometers from the NRH1 inner core.
-Figure 4.33 presents a TCDC-centric schematic summarizing the daytime evolution of TC diurnal pulses, seen as radially propagating squall line features with associated gust fronts (i.e. arc clouds), highlights relative minima and maxima of radial outflow and inflow during different times of day, and indicates enhanced vertical winds at the location of the squall line.
+Figure 27 presents a TCDC-centric schematic summarizing the daytime evolution of TC diurnal pulses, seen as radially propagating squall line features with associated gust fronts (i.e. arc clouds), highlights relative minima and maxima of radial outflow and inflow during different times of day, and indicates enhanced vertical winds at the location of the squall line.
 Key findings from the NRH1 analyses reveal the following:

 OLR and Upper-Level Ice Mixing Ratio: OLR analyses show a distinct diurnal oscillation that appears to propagate away from the storm each day (~5-10 m s-1), beginning at R~150 km and eventually reaching R~450 km.
-Peak OLR cooling occurs from ~0600-1800 LST and has similar timing to previously discovered radially propagating diurnal pulses that have been detected in infrared satellite imagery (e.g. Chapter 3 and Dunion et al. 2014).
+Peak OLR cooling occurs from ~0600-1800 LST and has similar timing to previously discovered radially propagating diurnal pulses that have been detected in infrared satellite imagery by Dunion et al. 2014.
 Complimentary analyses of ice mixing ratio at ~200 hPa support the OLR patterns and suggest that a distinct radially propagating diurnal signal is present in the upper-level outflow layer of the storm.